March for Life (Washington, D.C.): History

 In the contemporary United States, the anti-abortion movement has clashed with advocates of modern feminism, with anti-abortion activists claiming that abortion is an abuse of human rights.
-As a result, women who identified as feminists but who also opposed legal abortion were excluded from the 2017 Women's March in the District of Columbia.
+As a result, women who identified as feminists but who also opposed legal abortion felt excluded from the 2017 Women's March in the District of Columbia.
+The 2017 March for Life was partly motivated by competition with the Women's March, which reportedly attracted half a million people to the American federal capital, as well as numerous simultaneous protests across the country, and a celebration of the progress made by the movement, with the newly elected President Donald Trump implementing measures to restrict access to abortion and a Congress dominated by Republicans aiming to cut funding for Planned Parenthood.
 The movement also attracts gays and lesbians who have fallen out with the mainstream of their identities because they oppose abortion.
 Both sides of the abortion debate have made use of novel medical advances, especially in neonatology and embryology, to justify their positions.
 In the case of the March for Life, president of the organization Jeanne Mancini asserted the argument that embryos were mere blobs of tissue was no longer feasible.

 After the 2019 March, a widely discussed confrontation occurred between a group of March for Life participants and those of the Indigenous Peoples' March.

+Protestors at the 2020 March for Life.

 Due to the COVID-19 pandemic and a security measure following the 2021 storming of the United States Capitol, the 2021 March for Life was moved online by its organizers, and not held in person.
 Nevertheless, a small group of demonstrators marched their way towards the building of the Supreme Court, the normal endpoint of the event.